ShairozS/Fake_News_Generator/README.md

 https://youtu.be/TFCXgz-q3N0

 * In case the above process doesn't work, and you are familiar enough with Python to have installed the dependencies above, you can simply run quick_generate.py from terminal.

+### Included Functions
+- clean_sentence(sentence, shortstop=False)

+INPUTS

+sentence = string
+shortstop = boolean

+OUTPUT

+string

+This function cleans the input <sentence> by removing numbers, non-english words/characters.
+If <shortstop> is True, then this function truncates the sentence after the last english stopword, this is done to try to reduce incomplete clauses caused by setting the length argument in get_headline too small.

+- get_headline(seed='The', sentiment = 'positive', lenght=50, diversity=0.2)

+INPUTS
+-sentence = string
+-shortstop = boolean

+OUTPUT
+-string

+This is the central function of this program, it uses positive or negative_model.json and negative_model.h5 to recreate the trained neural network and then uses sample() to generate new text (character-by-character).
+The <length> specifies the desired length (in characters) of the generated text, while <sentiment> controls whether sampling should be done from the model trained on negative headlines or positive headlines, and <diversity> controls the degree of deviation from the estimated distribution (essentially, the randomness) in the generated text.

+- BingImageSearch(search)

+INPUTS
+-search = string

+OUTPUT
+-HTTPObject

+This function queries the Bing Image API and returns a HTTPObject from the first result for the <search> string.

+ - save_image(http_response, filepath='image_result.jpg')
+ This function operates on the output of BingImageSearch() to convert the returned HTTPObject into an image file at <filepath>

+ - generate_headline_document(headline_text, headline_image, filename='new_headline.pdf'):
+ This function uses the Reportlab library to generate a .pdf file with the <headline_text> string and <headline_image> image file at <filename>.
+This is mainly a helper function for generate_fake_news().

+ - generate_fake_news(sentiment)
+ This function uses all the functions above to generate a .pdf file of a fake news report at new_headline.pdf (unless the default above is changed).
+A sample output can be seen in this repo at new_headline.pdf.

 ### Files